OpenDFM/NeuSym-RAG/documents/airqa_format.md

 ### Category 1: Task Goals

-- `retrieval`: retrieve papers with constraints, e.g.,
-    - papers published by a specific author or institute
 - `single`: ask technical details of one single paper, e.g.,
     - list 3 major contributions of this work
 - `multiple`: involve multiple papers, may require comparison, calculation, aggregation and multi-step reasoning, e.g.,
-    - which agent framework is better on this popular benchmark
+    - which agent framework performs better on a popular benchmark
-    - whether the code is public available
+- `retrieval`: retrieve papers with constraints, e.g.,
+    - papers published by a specific author or institute
 - `comprehensive`: if the task does not belong to any category above or requires integration of multiple task types, e.g.,
-    - which author published the most papers regarding multi-modal llm pre-training in acl 2023 (matadata query + paper retrieval)
+    - for papers including experiments on a specific benchmark in neurips 2023, what's the top performance

 ### Category 2: Key Capabilities